USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 The process in this document outlines a new option, and as such, requires careful consideration of copyright implications.

+#### Patents

 Patents are another method of protecting IP rights.
-If software is released by ARL without adequate review, ARL's patent rights may be impacted.
-For instance, if contractors or other collaborators have co-invented a "software-related invention"<sup>[2](#Footnote_2)</sup>, they have the right to pursue a patent first.
-Contractors may be legally permitted to patent the software, preventing others from using it.
-In this case, ARL SHOULD NOT release the software to the public under this process.
-If a project will eventually be released under this process, developers SHOULD consult with ARL Legal to determine the best course of action to take with regard to any contractors or outside contributors.
+If software is released by ARL without adequate review, the inventor's patent rights may be impacted.
+For instance, if contractors or other collaborators have co-invented a "software-related invention"<sup>[2](#Footnote_2)</sup> with ARL, they may have the right to pursue a patent first.
+If the contractors or collaborators have that right and wish to exercise it, ARL SHOULD NOT release the software to the public under this process.
+If a project will eventually be released under this process, developers SHOULD consult with the ARL Chief Counsel's Office to determine the best course of action to take with regard to any contractors or outside contributors.
 If this is not done, then at some later date, developers may find that there are patents that effectively prevent ARL from releasing the software to the public<sup>[3](#Footnote_3)</sup>.